waidzsalome/TaLender/Student_doc.md

 - Network Communication

-  - **Axios** handles RESTful communication with backend microservices.
-Includes **interceptors** for attaching tokens and handling expired token s.
+  - **Axios:** handles RESTful communication with backend.
+Includes **interceptors** for attaching tokens and handling expired tokens.
-  - **Socket.io** enables real-time bidirectional communication for the chat page.
+  - **Socket. io:** enables real-time, bidirectional communication for the chatpage over the WebSocket protocol, ensuring low-latency message delivery.

 - Authentication

-  - Integrated **Google OAuth 2.0** for secure user login and token-based session handling.

-- Environment and Deployment

-  - **Development:** Vite Dev Server with hot module replacement (HMR), API mocking, and linting.
-  - **Production:** Code-splitting and optimization, built static assets served via **Nginx** in a **Docker container**.
-  - Supports environment-based configuration through `.env` files.

-6. **Infrastructure**
-   - Designed as an independent **frontend microservice**.
-   - Communicates asynchronously with distributed backend containers (Auth, User, Interest, Matching, Chat).
-   - Fully compatible with **Infrastructure as Code (IaC)** practices.
+  - Integrated a Google Log-In entry point that redirects users to the backend’s OAuth 2.0 flow for authentication and token management.

 ### Front-end ARCHITECTURE:

-The frontend microservice follows a layered architecture to ensure modularity, maintainability, and scalability.
+The frontend microservice follows a layered architecture to achieve modularity, maintainability, and scalability.
-Each layer is responsible for a specific aspect of the client-side system.
+Each layer is responsible for a specific aspect of the client-side application.

 1. **Business Layer**

    - Contains all main UI pages: **MainPage**, **ProfilePage**, **ModifySkills**, **SwipePage**, and **ChatPage**.
-   - Includes shared UI components (Header, Footer) and third-party libraries (Material UI).
+   - Includes common UI components (Header, Footer) and third-party libraries (Material UI).
    - Manages routing and navigation with **public** and **protected routes**, ensuring secure access control.

 2. **Data Layer**

-   - Manages data flow and UI state through **React Hooks** and **Contexts**.
+   - Manages data flow and UI state through **React Hooks**.
    - Synchronizes local and remote data, handling updates triggered by user actions or API responses.
    - Provides reactive rendering and state isolation for each component.